cherti/remarkable-cli-tooling/README.md

 `reclean.py` also searches for orphaned documents, i.e. documents that are missing their metadata and are, as a consequence never picked up by the reMarkable UI (and they don't have a deleted flag either, as this would be noted in said metadata).
 Those files are cleaned up as well, if the user desires.

 ### Usage

+Basic usage:

+    reclean.py

+For the full set of options, refer to `reclean.py --help`:

 	usage: reclean.py [-h] [-r <IP or hostname>] [--dry-run]